TabithaSW/Data_Forge_Fusion/README.md

 - Allow user to use the program script in command prompt.
 - Allow users to make changes based off raw data in the file preview option.
 - Highlight values missing/null found from summary function.
--

-# Small fixes to do:
-- Fix ? and * counts.
-- Finish error logging py file so users can generate bug reports.